 Canned chicken can be a fantastic supplement for many cats.
 It can be a bit high in sodium, so you should purchase the option that is the lowest in sodium.
 You should not feed it to your cats as their only source of food, though.
 It is not nutritionally complete, so your feline will need to eat other things as well.

-For many cats, though, this can be a great occasional treat.
+For many cats, canned chicken can be a great occasional treat.
 Many people give them to their cat on their birthday or similar occasions.
 This is an appropriate use of canned chicken.

 Featured Image Credit By: stockphotofan1, shutterstock